Search by Keyword

 Most importantly, you will benefit from the fact that less metal is removed while servicing your shears.
 As a result, the life of your treasured scissors will be greatly extended.
 Also, whether you are a beautician, stylist, or dog groomer, the scissors will cut and perform the way the scissor was intended to from the factory.
 You will be able to perform slide cutting with the main body of the blade, and be able to blunt cut and chip with the tips.
 In short, you can expect your scissors to be sharper than new, but maintain the factory "feel" that made you purchase the shear in the first place.

 HOW CAN PLACE A LINK TO YOUR WEBSITE ON MY WEBSITE?Thank you for your interest in our company and website.
 Please use the following information to create a text link on your website:

 Title/Anchor: Professional Sharpening Service

-Description: Your full service sharpening company meeting sharpening needs of industry professionals for 35 years: Certified and specially trained, Confident in our quality craftsmanship, Sharpening service guaranteed.
+Description: Your full service sharpening company meeting sharpening needs of industry professionals for over 35 years: Certified and specially trained, Confident in our quality craftsmanship, Sharpening service guaranteed.
 Also offer variety of hair grooming products.
 Shop secure online!

 UP TO LAST 10 ITEMS YOU VIEWED: